Skip to main content Accessibility Help?

 We are standing together to reclaim the night.

-On the 29th November we are taking to the streets to march for an end of gender-based violence and ensure safety and autonomy for all women and marginalised genders in Liverpool.
-We’re joining forces with JMSU and Liverpool Hope SU to bring this vital event back to our city; the event may have paused but our experiences haven’t changed.
+On the 4th December we are taking to the streets to march for an end of gender-based violence and ensure safety and autonomy for all women and marginalised genders in Liverpool.
+We’re again joining forces with JMSU and Liverpool Hope SU to march across our city and make our voices and experiences heard.

 This is a call to action, an opportunity to stand together in demanding an end gender-based violence, to challenge victim-blaming cultures, and to show our city and campuses that the safety of women and marginalised genders should be prioritised.
 This campaign continues to bring conversations and ongoing issues around safety, visibility and justice for women and marginalised groups in our city.